Includes: 6-part video seminar / Q&A / free book Seven Experiments that could Change the World / 2 bonus book chapters

 Try Episode One

-The talk on bird navigation includes some footage that has never been shown before from an experiment with homing pigeons carried out at sea.
+The talk on bird navigation includes footage that has never been shown before, from an experiment with homing pigeons carried out at sea.
 This project took place as a result of a discussion between Rupert and Oliver Sacks, a well-known neurologist and author, Stephen Jay Gould, an evolutionary biologist, Daniel Dennett, a philosopher and Freeman Dyson, a physicist, as part of a TV series called “A Glorious Accident” made for Dutch TV in 1993, and also shown in the US on PBS.
 This discussion stirred up an intense debate in the Netherlands, as a result of which the Royal Dutch Navy set up an unprecedented experiment to find out whether pigeons could home to a moving ship.
 They did.
 In one case a bird found the moving ship from 300 miles away.
 You can see this seminal discussion here.

 Rupert Sheldrake, PhD, is a biologist and author of more than a hundred technical papers and nine books, including The Science Delusion (called Science Set Free in the US).
 He was among the top 100 global thought leaders for 2013, as ranked by Switzerland's leading think tank, the Duttweiler Institute.
 He studied at Cambridge and Harvard Universities.
 As a fellow of Clare College, Cambridge University, he was Director of Studies in Cell Biology, and was also a research fellow of the Royal Society.
 He worked at the University of Malaya on tropical ferns, and in Hyderabad, India, as Principal Plant Physiologist at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT).
 In India, he also lived for two years in the ashram of Fr Bede Griffiths in Tamil Nadu.
 From 2005-2010, he was Director of the Perrott-Warrick Project for the study of unexplained human and animal abilities, funded from Trinity College, Cambridge.
 He is currently a fellow of the Institute of Noetic Sciences in California and of Schumacher College in Dartington, England.
 He lives in London and is married to Jill Purce, with whom he has two sons, Merlin, a mycologist and author of the bestselling book Entangled Life, and Cosmo, a musician.